 I want to flag up two associated issues.
-I am surprised that the Liberal Democrats did not come in on one of them; the supplementary vote, which I will now move on to.
+I am surprised that the Liberal Democrats did not come in on one of them: the supplementary vote, which I will now move on to.
 Why can we not extend the supplementary vote to parish councils?
-It has been successfully deployed in mayoral elections; any analysis of results under the supplementary vote over recent years show how successful it has been.
+It has been successfully deployed in mayoral elections; any analysis of results under the supplementary vote over recent years shows how successful it has been.
 Perhaps Ministers might still consider it for the future.

 Then there is the question of candidate declarations.
 We are removing the need for candidates to indicate where they live—albeit not altogether, in that they may publish the area where they live rather than their individual address—but there is an argument for financial declarations by candidates prior to election.
 It has always struck me that there is far more opportunity for abuse in local government than in Parliament.
 We often hear of cases at a local level where people have sailed close to the line but within the rules.
 It may be that pre-election financial declarations are a way of dealing with this problem.
 I have flagged it up before and got nowhere, but I shall no doubt persist well into the future.